-In this guide we’ll be giving you a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary that you can follow from start to finish.
+In this guide you’ll find a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary planned from start to finish.

 This is for anyone that wants to see some of the best places to visit in Donegal during a short, 2 to 3 day visit.

-Now, a quick warning: If you follow this Donegal road trip guide, you’ll be moving about constantly, and packing in loads of things to see and do.
+Now, a quick warning: If you follow this Donegal road trip guide, you’ll be moving about a fair bit, and packing in loads of things to see and do.

 It’s going to be an adventure/scenery/walk/hike and pint-packed trip that’ll suit anyone that’s looking see and do a lot in a short space of time.